Darthan184/Custom-Challenges-SFS1/README.md

 "isSignificant" : {bool value} (ignored if null)
 * Only include if the planet 'is significant' flag has this value, if omitted, is not checked

+"hasSatellites" : {bool value} (ignored if null)
+* Only include if the planet 'has satellites' flag has this value, if omitted, is not checked

 "hasTerrain" : {bool value} (ignored if null)
 * Only include if the planet 'has terrain' flag has this value, if omitted, is not checked